ECTS

 Admission

-Enrolment from an L1 SVSE portal obtained at the Faculty of Science of the University of Montpellier, or from an equivalent L1 obtained outside the University of Montpellier (or equivalent higher education: preparatory school, DUT, BTS).
+Enrollment from an SVSE portal L1 obtained at the Faculty of Sciences of the University of Montpellier, or from an equivalent L1 obtained outside the University of Montpellier (or equivalent higher education: preparatory school, DUT, BTS).

-ERASMUS programs can enable students to spend a semester or two abroad and validate a BiPAgro course, provided that the choice of courses taken at the foreign university has been validated by the BiPAgro course coordinators.
+ERASMUS programs allow students to spend one or even two semesters abroad and validate a BiPAgro course, provided that the choice of courses taken at the foreign university has been approved by the BiPAgro course coordinators.

 Professional integration

-The vast majority of students graduating with a Licence SV-BFP (ex BiPAgro) go on to do a Master's degree at the University of Montpellier (around 50%), or a Master's degree at other French universities (Paris, Toulouse, Bordeaux, Lyon, Strasbourg).
-Most of these students go on to Master's degrees in Biology and Agrosciences, but more and more are opting for a double degree in Bioinformatics.
-A few students go on to study at agronomy schools (Montpellier SupAgro, SAADS, Agrocampus Ouest, INSA Lyon).
+The vast majority of students who have obtained a Bachelor's degree in SV-BFP (formerly BiPAgro) continue their university studies with a Master's degree at the University of Montpellier (approximately 50%) or in Master's programs offered at other French universities (Paris, Toulouse, Bordeaux, Lyon, Strasbourg).
+This integration into Master's programs is mainly in Biology-Agrosciences Master's programs, but more and more students are choosing a dual training program by integrating Master's programs in Bioinformatics.
+A few students enter Agronomy Schools (Montpellier SupAgro SAADS training, Agrocampus Ouest, INSA Lyon).

-For those who do not wish to continue their studies, technical positions in plant experimentation stations or research laboratories are available.
+For those who do not wish to continue their studies, technician positions are available at plant experimentation stations or research laboratories.